Kukuliak-Dmytro/recipeBook/README.md

 npm start

 # Stop the application
-npm run stop
+npm stop

 # Restart with clean images (useful for dependency changes)
-npm run restart
+npm restart
 ```

 This will:
-- Build and start the frontend container on port 80
+- Build and start the frontend container on port 5173
 - Build and start the backend container on port 3000
 - Mount volumes for real-time code changes